 Assemble and Bake

 - When eggplants are roasted to a golden-brown colour, remove them from the oven.
-Keep oven on.
+Keep the oven on.

 - Arrange a layer of eggplant at the bottom of a small casserole dish.
+Cover with a layer of tomato sauce.

 - Continuing alternating the eggplant and tomato sauce until you reach your last layer of eggplant.
 Top with a layer of cilantro (reserve some for garnish if you'd like), then cover with the remaining tomato sauce.